Movie Review: “Beauty and the Beast”

 Pro: Visuals (+10pts)

 This movie was visually stunning.
 The visual effects, the wardrobe, the colorful set and the musical choreograph.
 All of this, together, made for a very visually pleasing film.
 This movie borrowed a lot from the original cartoon.
 Both the wardrobe and the set pieces were evidence of how well this movie (visually) balanced on the line between realism and fairy-tales.
 These elements respected the visual style of the cartoon while bringing everything to life in an impressive way.
 While I was not a fan of the look of the Beast or some of the objects (I will get into that later), I thought the visual effects in this movie were great.

 While I just gave praise to this movie for being visually similar to the original, I thought the story itself was too similar, which made it predictable.
 Now I understand the impossible situation that Disney has put themselves in.
 Some will hate their live-action movies if they are too different from the originals, and some others will hate on the movie if it is too similar.
 I think the major plot points of these movies should respect the original but that everything in between can be altered.
-There were a couple things that bothered me in this movie which I was ok with in the original.
+There were a couple things that bothered me in this movie which I was okat with in the original.
 I thought the Beast capturing the father felt random and unjustified.
 More crucially, I thought the switch between Belle hating and caring for the Beast felt unnatural and unjustified.
 These issues could have easily been fixed in the writers room but I got the impression that the filmmakers were afraid to stray from the story on the cartoon.